DDeva22/OPERATION-L.I.N.K./README.md

 3. Then type in "node server.js".

-4. go to your browswer and type in "Https://localhost:8080"
+4. Go to your browswer and type in "Https://localhost:3000/scrape"

+5. After about 5 seconds, navigate to: "Https://localhost:3000/"